rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/vsl028.png "Create app")

+## 3.3 Configure and connect the Virtual Shopping List cloudant database

-6. Create Cloudant Credentials to use in the Breadbox VSL app.
+1. Create Cloudant Credentials to use in the Breadbox VSL app.

    1. Back to the Bluemix portal, Click **Service credentials** in the left navigation pane, and click **New credential**.